ethereum/go-ethereum/docs/_interface/pruning.md

 ## Troubleshooting

-Messages about "state snapshot generation" indicate that a snapshot does not actually exist.
+Messages about "state snapshot generation" indicate that a snapshot is not fully generated.
 This suggests either the `--datadir` is not correct or Geth ran out of time to complete the snapshot generation and the pruning began before the snapshot was completed.
 In either case, the best course of action is to stop Geth, run it normally again (no pruning) until the snapshot